-Cristina Mesa is a principal associate of the Intellectual Property Department, joint head of Garrigues Fashion Law Group and is passionate about new technologies and the Fourth Industrial Revolution.
+Cristina Mesa is a partner of the Intellectual Property Department, joint head of Garrigues Fashion Law Group and is passionate about new technologies and the Fourth Industrial Revolution.

 She provides recurring advice to clients on internet-related matters and new forms of communication and cultural and business participation, including e-commerce platforms, marketplaces, intermediary service providers, social networks and technology startups.